-queries must contain a valid MPI value.
-After receiving a query from an eligible data consumer, the registry will return a list of HIT source identifiers which reference all of the replicas that are storing records related to the MPI in question.
-For a baseline, a simple retrieval of all available related HIT source identifiers can be implemented that would bring in entire medical records for a patient from the HIT source replicas.
+The HIE management group of the proposed HHIEA, as shown in the upper middle of Figure 7, consists of two components: a medical record registry that is capable of mapping the MPI to all of the multiple replicas that may contain data for a patient; and, a global clock for time-stamps in order to eliminate inconsistencies in data.
+As shown in Figure 11, the medical record registry identifies medical records across the HIE by processing queries from data consumers; these queries must contain a valid MPI value.
+After receiving a query from an eligible data consumer, the registry will return a list of HIS source identifiers which reference all of the replicas that are storing records related to the MPI in question.
+For a baseline, a simple retrieval of all available related HIS source identifiers can be implemented that would bring in entire medical records for a patient from the HIS source replicas.
 A more comprehensive querying approach may be smart enough to limit the retrieval to only recently added records for the patient.
-With the list of identifiers, a data consumer is able to retrieve the contact information of the data suppliers storing the records and request them via an appropriate service such as RESTful API serving FHIR resources which are finally served by the replica of the data supplier.
+With the list of identifiers, a data consumer is able to retrieve the contact information of the data suppliers storing the records and request them via an appropriate service (which will finally be served by the replica of the data supplier).
 In addition to the identifier, the registry stores metadata on the data formats available for the record as well as the ontologies necessary to interpret the record's content.
 Based on this meta-data, a requesting data consumer can determine if the processing of the record can be managed automatically or if it will require human intervention.
 The medical record registry will be, in most cases, accessed by data consumers during the search for records related to a patient; edge systems will also access the registry and add information each time a new record becomes available or at some periodic interval.
 The global clock component addresses problems arising from asynchronous/ faulty timestamps in medical records.
 For example, if two records related to one incident are available on two different replicas and the timestamp of one of them is offset by a year due to a faulty set system time, an automatic interpretation of the records will result in the assumption that the incident occurred twice.
-To avoid such situations, all HIT sources and their replicas must synchronize their timestamps with the help of the global clock.
+To avoid such situations, all HIS sources and their replicas must synchronize their timestamps with the help of the global clock.